mailgun/documentation/source/api-email-preview.rst

 still being processed by our system.
 The ``bounced`` property contains clients that were bounced by the destination and cannot be retried.

-This call will automatically requeue screenshots if they stay in processing for more than threeminutes.
+This call will automatically requeue screenshots if they stay in processing for more than three minutes.

 .. code-block:: url